 It doesn’t matter if we use all or not; everyone loves to have options readily available – options in food, clothes, and even TV channels.

-To access these contents, what we did in the past was using VPN.
+To access these contents, what we did in the past was use VPN.
 However, as things progressed, many giant streaming companies discovered this method.
 They blocked access to their platforms for users who used VPNs.

-Others made the attempts dead-on-arrival.
+Others made the attempts dead on arrival.
 Again, to outsmart these streaming companies, Smart DNS was born.

 As its name suggests, this type of DNS could hide ride under the radar of Netflix and its counterparts, but it comes with a bit of catch which we would discuss later.